Retired Pay

 • One point for every three hours of satisfactory completion of accredited correspondence courses

-In a given year a Service member may earn up to 365 total points (366 for a leap year), however, only 130 of those points can come from inactive duty (for retirements prior to September 23, 1996 to total is reduced to 60 inactive points; for retirement years ending between September 23, 1996 and October 29, 2000 the total points is reduced to 75; for retirement years ending between October 30, 2000 and October 29, 2007 the total points is reduced to 90).
+In a given year a service member may earn up to 365 total points (366 for a leap year), however, only 130 of those points can come from inactive duty (for retirements prior to September 23, 1996, the total is reduced to 60 inactive points; for retirement years ending between September 23, 1996, and October 29, 2000 the total points is reduced to 75; for retirement years ending between October 30, 2000 and October 29, 2007 the total points is reduced to 90).

 The minimum number of points to be eligible for non-regular retirement at the age of 60 with 20 qualifying years of service is 1,000 (50 points per year) with a corresponding retirement pay equal to 6.94% (1,000/360 x 2.5=6.94%) of basic pay or high three average of basic pay.